bigdelys/manyfesto/README.md

 Manyfesto is a data-science tool written in Python.
 It enables you to to assign meta-data (data about data, as a set of key-value pairs) to each file using a few simple rules.
 Such meta-data can then be used in data processing scripts, for example to assign class labels when training a machine learning algorithm.

 ## What problem does it solve?
-You may be wondering what is the problem Manyfesto tries to solve.
-Most data-science workflows include a step where the data from a number of different files is read and combined together to form data arrays.
+You may be wondering what the problem Manyfesto tries to solve is.
+Most data-science workflows include a step where the data from several different files are read and combined to form data arrays.
 As the number of these files increases, it becomes more important to keep them organized and keep track of their metadata.
 For example, imagine you want to create a machine learning system to detect fraudulent transactions.
-The customer, e.g. a bank, provides you with
+The customer, e.g., a bank, provides you with
-20 files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
+Twenty files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
 Transaction type is encoded in file names, along with some other information (date range).

-So far these files are easy to manage: you can place them in two folders (fraudulent or not), or read write a few lines of code to infer transaction classes from their names at load time.
-During the processing these files, you find some quality issues with a subset of them and report them to the bank.
-After a while they send you a new set of files with improved processing.
+So far these files are easy to manage: you can place them in two folders (fraudulent or not), or write a few lines of code to infer transaction classes from their names at load time.
+As you analyze these files, you find some quality issues with a subset of them and report this to the bank.
+After a while, they send you a new set of files with improved pre-processing.
 This new set contains improved versions of the problematic subset plus some new files.
-But unfortunately it has a slightly different naming convention, different enough that requires new code to process it.
+But unfortunately, it has a slightly different naming convention, different enough that requires new code to process it.

-As the project continues, this process repeats a few more times, resulting in multiple folders each containing files with a slightly different naming conventions.
+As the project continues, this process repeats a few more times, resulting in multiple folders, each containing files with a slightly different naming convention.
-Now you need to keep track of a number of values for each file: the order it was received form the bank, its naming convention and whether it contains fraudulent transactions.
+Now you need to keep track of several values for each file: the order it was received from the bank, its naming convention and whether it contains fraudulent transactions.
-This is often addressed by having multiple `if/else` statements in the import code.
-Unfortunately this solution is neither elegant nor very scalable.
+This problem is often addressed by having multiple `if/else` statements in the import code.
+Unfortunately, this solution is neither elegant nor very scalable.

 Manyfesto offers an alternative solution: all metadata is obtained in a single line of code by calling Manyfesto.
-To specify how metadata is to be extracted, you create a short YAML file is each folder.
-Common metadata or extraction rules can be placed on parent folder and are inherited to subfolders.
+To specify how metadata is to be extracted, you create a small YAML file is each folder.
+Common metadata or extraction rules can be placed on the parent folder and are inherited by subfolders.
+The advantages of this are:
+1. It is declarative: metadata `(key:value)` sets and naming convention are defined alongside the data files.
+Folders annotated with Manyfesto are self-describing: instead of writing a document to explain how files are named and organized in folders, a few lines of YAML enables anyone to utilize the data based on the metadata assigned to each file.
+This makes it easy to share data with others.
+2. Inheritance of metadata and rules from parent folders in Manyfesto enables factorization, promoting a more intuitive organization of data files in nested directories.
+3. Facilitates data sharing: folders annotated with Manyfesto are self-describing.
+As long as the meanings of keys and values is understood across parties, there is no need to write a document to explain how files are named and organized in folders.
+4. It is simpler and easier to modify than a JSON or XML document hard-coding metadata separately for each file.
+You can think of Manyfesto as "Markdown for metadata assigment.

 ## Example